emmanueluche/dune_imperium_uprising_4/Manual.md

 4. Makers

-## Phase 1: Round Start

-Each round begins by revealing a new Conﬂ ict card from the top of the Conﬂ ict Deck.
-Place it face up in the space next to the Conﬂ ict Deck (on top of any Conﬂ ict cards that might remain from previous rounds).

 5. Recall

+### PHASE 1: ROUND START

+Each round begins by revealing a new Conﬂict card from the top of the Conﬂict Deck.
+Place it face up in the space next to the Conﬂict Deck (on top of any Conﬂict cards that might remain from previous rounds).

-Next, each player draws ﬁ ve cards from their own deck, forming their hand for the round.
+Next, each player draws ﬁve cards from their own deck, forming their hand for the round.

-## Phase 2: Player Turns
+### PHASE 2: PLAYER TURNS

 Starting with the player who has the First Player marker and continuing clockwise, players take one turn at a time.

 On your turn, you will take either an Agent turn or a Reveal turn.
-These types of turns are detailed over the next ﬁ ve pages.
+These types of turns are detailed over the next ﬁve pages.
 Generally, you will take Agent turns until you run out of Agents to place, then you will take a Reveal turn.
 (Note that Agent turns are optional.
 If you choose to, you can take a Reveal turn while you still have Agents instead of taking an Agent turn.)

-Once you've taken a Reveal turn, your turns are skipped for the rest of the phase, while other players ﬁ nish taking their turns.
+Once you've taken a Reveal turn, your turns are skipped for the rest of the phase, while other players ﬁnish taking their turns.
 Once all players have taken a Reveal turn, this phase ends.

 You may play any Plot Intrigue cards you have during this phase, at any point during one of your own Agent or Reveal turns.

+### CARD ANATOMY
-CARD ANATOMY The eff ects of each card in your deck are divided into two parts: an Agent box and a Reveal box.
-On any given turn, you may use the eff ects contained in only one of those boxes: the Agent box during an Agent turn, or the Reveal box during a Reveal turn.
+The effects of each card in your deck are divided into two parts: an Agent box and a Reveal box.
+On any given turn, you may use the effects contained in only one of those boxes: the Agent box during an Agent turn, or the Reveal box during a Reveal turn.

-## A Name
+- A Name

-## A
+  > Top left on the screen

-## B Faction
+- B Faction

-Not all cards are part of a Faction.
+  > Not all cards are part of a Faction.

-## B

-## C Agent Icons
+- C Agent Icons

-## C
+  > Mid left on the screen

-## D Agent Box
+- D Agent Box

-## E Reveal Box
+- E Reveal Box

-## F Persuasion Cost
+- F Persuasion Cost
+  > Top right on the creen

 ## D E